rahulbajaj0242/ArtExplorer-Pro/README.md

 # ArtExplorer Pro

 ArtExplorer Pro is a web application that allows users to search for artworks and artifacts based on location, artist, and characteristics.
-The application is built using Next.js, Material UI, React Bootstrap, and Cypress.
+The application is built using React, Next.js, MongoDB, Material UI, and React Bootstrap.

 ## Features